List of individual pigs: Unnamed pig

 Washington, and was shot, thus setting off a (small) cold war known as the Pig War.

 Lulu

-Potbelly pig that saved her owner from a heart attack by alerting a nearby passing driver according to the North American Pet Pig Association.
-The pig accordingly exited her yard and then went into traffic and just laid down in the middle of the road.
-The driver got out of his car to see her owner JoAnn Altsman collapsed from a heart attack.
+Lulu was a Pot-bellied pig that saved her owner from a heart attack by alerting a nearby passing driver, according to the North American Pet Pig Association.
+Lulu accordingly exited her yard, went into traffic, and laid down in the middle of the road.
+The driver got out of his car and followed Lulu to find her owner, JoAnn Altsman, collapsed from a heart attack.
 The driver then went and contacted medical help.

 Large pigs

 This is a list of pigs that are notable for their abnormally large size.

 Curly Boy

 In March 1901, an article appeared in the Rushville, Illinois newspaper, the Rushville Times, telling of the slaughter of a 1,255 pound hog.
 This article was later printed in the Schuyler County, Illinois historical newsletter The Schuylerite 14:1 (Spring 1985):